HAPPY FEASTDAY, OUR LADY OF GUADALUPE! (12 Dec) PRAY FOR US!

-Here you will read about the amazing true story of our Blessed Mother's apparitions to a humble native Mexica Indian called Juan Diego from the 9th to the 12th of December 1531.
+Here you will read about the wonderful true story of our Blessed Mother's apparitions to a humble native Mexica Indian called Juan Diego from the 9th to the 12th of December 1531.
 (The Feast of the Immaculate Conception was celebrated then on December 9.)
 The authenticity of this story is shown in Nican Mopohua, a manuscript written in the 16th century by Antonio Valeriano, who knew Juan Diego since his childhood.
 He was a noble Mexican Indian educated in the Franciscan College of Santa Cruz in Tlatelolco (known today as Plaza de Tres Culturas) and the Governor of Mexico Tenochtitlan.

 He wrote the document in Nahuatl - the language of the Mexica people, a Mesoamerican culture in Ancient Mexico, particularly referring to the Aztecs and Toltecs.
 The Blessed Virgin Mary used this poetic language to communicate with Juan Diego in addition to symbols that the native Indians used or were familiar with.